luminati-io/python-syntax-errors/README.md

 ## Conclusion

-Whether you need reliable proxies, automated data collection, [ready-to-use datasets](https://brightdata.com/products/datasets), or [automation of web scraping tasks](https://brightdata.com/products/web-scraper), Bright Data offers solutions that can make your web scraping projects more efficient and productive.
+Whether you need [reliable proxy services](https://brightdata.com/proxy-types), automated data collection, [ready-to-use datasets](https://brightdata.com/products/datasets), or [automation of web scraping tasks](https://brightdata.com/products/web-scraper), Bright Data offers solutions that can make your web scraping projects more efficient and productive.
+Interested in learning web scraping with Python?
+Read our detailed [step-by-step Python scraping guide](https://brightdata.com/blog/how-tos/web-scraping-with-python).

 Sign up now to find the right product for your needs and start a free trial today!